 Fixed-rate mortgages can also have higher fees than variable deals.

 are a type of loan used to buy a property.
 The mortgage is secured against the value of the property.
+Answer 9 simple questions to see your mortgage options.

 are designed to help give you that first step on the housing ladder.
+Answer 6 simple questions to see your mortgage options.

 YOU SHOULD THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME/PROPERTY.
 YOUR HOME/PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.